How to Write a Business Letter: A Comprehensive Guide

 Begin your letter with a formal salutation, such as “Dear Mr. Smith” or “Dear Human Resources Department.”
 If you’re unsure of the recipient’s gender or name, use a generic greeting like “To Whom It May Concern.”

-Related Article: How to Cancel Your Yelp Business Account: A Step-by-Step Guide
+Related Article: How to Value a Business

 5. Introduce Yourself and Your Purpose